mne-tools/mne-python/doc/development/governance.rst

   their anticipated needs for the coming year.
 During the meeting, they shall decide how many new maintainers they want to add to their team.
 New maintainers are selected from applications by a vote of the currently-serving maintainers and the Steering Council.
-- Ad-hoc additions are possible by initiative of the steering council for exceptional circumstances, e.g., hiring someone with grant funds to specifically do MNE maintenance.
-These ad-hoc additions do not necessarily require a vote from the maintainer team, as the job application procedures of the hiring institution are assumed to be sufficiently rigorous to avoid bias, nepotism, etc.
+- Ad-hoc additions are possible by initiative of the Steering Council for exceptional circumstances, e.g., hiring someone with grant funds to specifically do MNE maintenance.
+These ad-hoc additions do not necessarily require a vote from the Maintainer Team, as the job application procedures of the hiring institution are assumed to be sufficiently rigorous to avoid bias, nepotism, etc.

 Duration of service